open-telemetry/opentelemetry-dotnet/docs/trace/advanced/stratified-sampling-example/README.md

 that all sub-populations are represented.

 ## How does this example do stratified sampling?

+We achieve this by using a custom Sampler that internally holds two samplers.
+Based on the stratum, the appropriate sampler is invoked.

+One prerequisite for this is that the tag (e.g. queryType) used for the stratified sampling decision must be provided as part of activity creation.

 We use disproportionate stratified sampling here - i.e., the sample size of each sub-population is not proportionate to their occurrence in the overall